Two cockatoos on branch

 Services

-• Free and low cost veterinary care for pets “in need” (website statement).
+• Free and low-cost veterinary care for pets in need.

 People